krafton-ai/blog/_posts/2025-07-28-llm_post_training_kr.md

 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: Why do we focus on post-training for reasoning?
-  - name: Off-policy Reinforcement Learning with Verifiable Reward
+  - name: Offline Reinforcement Learning with Verifiable Reward
     subsections:
-      - name: Why do we focus on Off-policy RLVR (e.g., GRPO)?
+      - name: Why do we focus on Offline RLVR (e.g., GRPO)?
-      - name: Off-policy GRPO vs. Supervised Fine-tuning (SFT)
+      - name: Offline GRPO vs. Supervised Fine-tuning (SFT)
       - name: Let's try out our experiment
   - name: Proposed Loss for RLVR
     subsections: